k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 ## Delete Mode and Truncate Before Sync properties

 Fabric 6.5.9 adds the **Delete Mode** property to the LU table.
 This property replaces the previous **Truncate Before Sync** LU table's property.
 The Delete Mode defines the delete policy on the previous records (populated prior to the current sync) from the LU table by the current sync.
 Therefore, there is a logical dependency between the delete mode and the sync mode.
+The Delete Mode can be either set on the LU table or the table's populations:

 ### 1. LU Table Settings